Quillox/Aquaporin-4-IHC/README.md

 involving the glymphatic system and its relationship with the circadian rhythm.

 ## Contents
-This repository contains data from fluorescent mucroscopy and the releveant scripts for its processing and analysis.
+This repository contains data from fluorescent microscopy and the relevant scripts for its processing and analysis.

 The notebook has a few examples for using the functions.